girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML_Text_Formatting/README.md

 4. **HTML \<mark> Element.**

-This Element is used to mark or highlight a text .
+The \<mark> tag is used to mark or highlight a text .

 **Example**